smaqeelkazmi/react-boilerplate/README.md

 It also comes up some basic usable ReactJS packages like `redux`, `react-redux`, `axios`, `loadable` etc.

-We are still working on it to provide better application structural design to make your app more scalable and efficient.
+Contribute to provide better application structural design to make app more scalable and efficient for developers.

 ### Directory Structure

 This app has been bootstrapped using **create-react-app** So, all of working envirnoment lies in `src` folder

-And here is the structure of the app how we have managed this:
+And here is the structure of the app how it has been designed:

 #### routes.js